fleek-network/fleek-network-docs/docs/node/testnet-onboarding.md

 ### Prerequesites

 :::warning
 The following instructions are only valid for Testnet Phases, which are public, or Node Operators which have been contacted by the Fleek Foundation.
-Testnet Phase launches and instructions to participate are available prior to launch, e.g. Phase {0} required whitelisting, Phase {1} was open to everybody and Phase {4} through selection following up registration survey.
+Testnet Phase launches and instructions to participate are available prior to launch, e.g. Phase {0} required whitelisting, {1} was open to everybody and {4} through selection following up the [Genesis Node Operator Application](https://blog.fleek.network/post/genesis-node-operator-application).
 If you'd like to **participate** in the next **Testnet Phase**, follow us on [Discord](https://discord.gg/fleek), [Twitter](https://twitter.com/fleek_net), or our [blog posts](https://blog.fleek.network/)
 :::

 The Fleek team cares about user experience and provides documentation and tools (whichever's your preference) to onboard easily and quickly.
 However, the Node operator's server should have the [minimum requirements](/docs/node/requirements) to set up and run a Fleek Network node.